supranational/minroot_driver/README.md

 ./build.sh
 ```

-We also supply a prebuilt binary for Mac through github actions - TODO
+We also supply a prebuilt universal binary for Mac under github actions.
+Click on Actions, select the latest workflow run and download the 'universal-minroot' artifact.

 For Linux, if gmp is not already installed:
 ```